WestJet Lounge Calgary Airport Review: Access, Photos & Tips

 How Do You Access the WestJet Elevation Lounge?

 Access to the WestJet Lounge Calgary airport comes with business class tickets on WestJet’s 787 Dreamlinner.
-Interesting, access is not given to Premium Economy passengers.
+Access is not given to Premium Economy or WestJet UltraBasic passengers.

 WestJet Reward members also get complimentary access, depending on status level, as do Delta Sky Miles Diamond, Platinum or Gold Medallion members.
 Last, if you hold a Priority Pass (comes with American Express Business Platinum) you can also access the WestJet Elevation lounge for free, even if you are flying a different carrier.